 - As you watch the music video that you have chosen, the lyrics are presented below

 You can listen to the song and read the lyrics.
 Nice…and boring.
 The most fun and productive approach is to fill the gaps with the missing words in the lyrics.
-This is a killer method, that other than helping you to reinforce your Italian grammar and learn new expressions will help you to better your ability to recognize sounds.
+That’s a killer method, that other than helping you reinforce your Italian grammar and learn new expressions, it will help you better your ability to recognize sounds.

 Using Italian Podcasts is the best way to get acquainted with the real language and catapult you towards Italian fluency.

-How to use a Podcast a learning tool for beginners
+How to use a podcast as a learning tool for ITALIAN BEGINNERS

-An excellent free audio source is also alma.tv where you can find plenty of instructive video about Italian language and culture with subtitles.
+Another excellent free audio source is alma.tv, where you can find plenty of instructive videos about the Italian language and culture with subtitles.

-How to use a Podcast a learning tool for intermediate students
+How to use a podcast as a learning tool for INTERMEDIATE STUDENTS

 At this level, I recommend using any free source you can find on YouTube (e.g., Easy Italian) or the Podcast News In Slow Italian or Coffee Break Italian (they have both a paying and free membership), the European News Channel in Italian Euronews.com

-- Browse iTunes and pick a Podcast of a topic of your interest, in Italian.
+- Browse iTunes and pick a Podcast on a topic of your interest in Italian.